Elimination Diet: What It Is and When To Do It

 Meet with an expert.

-Before starting the diet, you should meet with a registered dietitian or an allergist to figure out a safe plan.
+Before starting the diet, it's highly recommended to meet with a registered dietitian or an allergist to figure out a safe plan and get medical advice.
 Even if you believe you know the culprit for your reactions, these experts may help identify other possible offending foods you should eliminate just to be certain you're getting the best results from your elimination diet.

 A food diary is an extremely helpful tool, particularly when it comes to tracking food sensitivities.
 Keep a log for a few weeks, taking note of everything you eat, what time you ate it, and any reactions that take place.
-Doing so for a couple of weeks will help you (and your dietitian and/or doctor) identify patterns and figure out what may be causing your symptoms.
+Paying attention to those things for a couple of weeks will help you (and your dietitian and/or doctor) identify patterns and figure out what may be causing your symptoms.

 Cut the foods from your diet for two weeks.